sws2apps/jw-epub-parser/README.md

 | songConclude       | string  | Concluding song |

-You may then use your own method to take those outputs and convert them according to your needs: for example, you may add additional parsing to get the timing of the students parts, the type of the assignments, ...
+You may then use your own method to take those outputs and convert them according to your needs: for example, add additional parsing to get the timing of the students parts, the type of the assignments, ...

 ## Sample Output